ministryofjustice/itpolicycontent/content/security/framework/public-key-infrastructure-policy.md

 Public Key Infrastructure (PKI) | A set of hardware, software, people, policies, and procedures needed to create, manage, distribute, use, store, validate and revoke digital certificates.
 Registration Authority (RA) | An entity that validates the identities of actors in a PKI, and processes certificate signing requests and certificate revocation requests on behalf of authorised actors sending these to the CA for processing.
 Trust Anchor | An authoritative entity for which trust is presumed and not derived.
 Root CAs must be Trust Anchors.
-Validation authority (VA) | A service that authenticates and validates the certificates of a PKI.
+Validation Authority (VA) | A service that authenticates and validates the certificates of a PKI.
 The VA provides a public key directory and also enables access to certificate revocation information either by providing CRLs or using the OCSP protocol.

 <a id="general-pki-policy"></a>